 Principles and Contexts Diploma, Equivalent to 2 A levels.
 In two Option Blocks, in addition to successful completion of the Certificate.
-Individuals at risk to achieve their desired outcomes External Assessment: 1hr 45mins , 25% of gualification.
+UNIT 4: Understanding how the human body is affected by common conditions.
+Non examination assessment: 15hrs, 10% of Diploma.
+UNIT 5: Supporting Individuals at risk to achieve their desired outcomes External Assessment: 1hr 45mins , 25% of qualification.